kyma-incubator/hack-showcase/docs/github-connector/installation.md

     >**NOTE:** To define the Namespace in which to install the chart, add the `--namespace` flag to the command.
 To define the GitHub URL, add the `--set githubURL` flag.
 To create a webhook on one repository, use the construction `repos/:owner/:repo`.
 To create a webhook on the whole organization, use `orgs/:org`.
 To provide the security token, use the `--set githubToken` flag.

-If you want to add new repository after the installation, see the [manual configuration page](/docs/github-connector/manual_connection.md).
+If you want to add a new repository after the installation, see the [manual configuration page](/docs/github-connector/manual_connection.md).